Debt To Income Ratio Required For Mortgage Depends On Loan Program

 - Real estate purchase mortgage can close in 3 weeks

 - They would need everyone from the buyer, seller, appraiser, and processors cooperation to make it happen without any hiccups

 - Can we assume that the buyer, who has a credit score of 830 FICO credit scores, always pays his bills on time, and has a $100,000 annual gross income qualify?

 - From the credit standpoint, he looks good but we can never assume that the borrower is qualified

 In this article, we will cover and discuss the importance of consumers’ debts when qualifying for a mortgage.

 Debt To Income Ratios Are More Important Than Credit Scores

-The number one reason why borrowers get last minute mortgage loan denials or stress during the mortgage process is because they were not properly qualified by their loan officers.
+The number one reason why borrowers get last-minute loan denials or stress during the mortgage process is that they were not properly qualified by their loan officers.

-- Loan officers need to thoroughly qualify mortgage applicants prior to issuing pre-approval letter.
+- Loan officers need to thoroughly qualify mortgage applicants prior to issuing a pre-approval letter

 - Make sure that there are no late payments after bankruptcy and/or foreclosures